sweptsquash/Garoadmusic/README.md

 **Production Ready**

-If you've modified the site's source code and want to deploy an update simply run the command `yarn build` this will output optimized assets into the `assets` folder and also update `index.html` with the new references.
-You'll thank want to upload both the contents of `assets` and `index.html` to your websites FTP.
+If you've modified the site's source code and want to deploy an update simply run the command `yarn build` this will output optimized assets into the `build/assets` folder and also update `build/index.html` with the new references.
+You'll thank want to upload both the contents of `assets` and `index.html` located in the `build` folder to the root directory of your websites FTP.

 **Project Configuration**